 Free vs Fee Tipping – What Are You Paying for in Cruise

 The price of a cruise is not a one-time fee to cover all your expenses during your vacation.
-It does cover the major expenses such as meals and accommodation, but there are other expenses that you have to pay yourself.
-This article, Free vs Fee – What are you paying for in Cruise, will provide the insights on your cruise vacation.
+It does include the significant costs such as meals and accommodation, but there are other expenses that you have to pay yourself.
+This article, Free vs. Fee – What are you paying for in Cruise, will provide the insights on your cruise vacation.
 Before getting on your cruise, you need to set aside some cash to cover the extra expenditures so you can enjoy the full cruise experience.
 If you are planning a cruise vacation for you and your loved one and you are wondering about the cruise pricing for 2, you need to understand that cruise prices are more like plane tickets than a hotel room.
-Rather than calculating the cost per cabin, they calculate the price per person.
+Rather than calculating the cost per cabin, they estimate the amount per person.

 Here is a breakdown of the items that are “free” and those you must pay while on your cruise.